-- 1. For purposes of preparing the Trust's annual filing on Form N-PX, for each proxy vote the Adviser will forward to the Trust's Administrator: - The name of the issuer of the portfolio security; The exchange ticker symbol of the portfolio security; - The civiliary could symptot of the portfolio security; The Council on Uniform Securities Identification Procedures ("CUSIP") number for the portfolio security; - 5.
-The shareholder meeting date; - 6.
-A brief identification of the matter voted on; - 7.
-Whether the matter was proposed by the issuer or by a security holder; - 8.
+- 1. For purposes of preparing the Trust's annual filing on Form N-PX, for each proxy vote the Adviser will forward to the Trust's Administrator: - 2.
+The name of the issuer of the portfolio security; - 3.
+The exchange ticker symbol of the portfolio security; - 4.
+The Council on Uniform Securities Identification Procedures ("CUSIP") number for the portfolio security; - The shareholder meeting date; A brief identification of the matter voted on; - Whether the matter was proposed by the issuer or by a security holder; - 8.
 Whether the registrant cast its vote on the matter; - 9.
 How the registrant cast its vote (e.g., for or against proposal, or abstain; for or withhold regarding election of directors); and - 10.
 Whether the registrant cast its vote for or against management.